NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/grasping-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "You rig vines and ropes to hold a creature in place.
-The first creature to enter the square must attempt a DC 26 Reflex check save with the following effects.  * * *  **Critical Success** The creature is unaffected.  **Success** The creature takes a –5-foot status penalty to its Speed for 1 minute or until it [[Actions/escape dc=26|escape dc=26]]{Escapes} (DC 26).  **Failure** The creature is [[Conditions/Immobilized|Immobilized]] for 1 round, then takes a –5-foot status penalty to its Speed for 1 minute.
-Both effects end early if it Escapes (DC 26).  **Critical Failure** The creature is immobilized for 1 minute or until it Escapes (DC 26)."
+The first creature to enter the square must attempt a DC 26 Reflex check save with the following effects.\n\n**Critical Success** The creature is unaffected.\n **Success** The creature takes a –5-foot status penalty to its Speed for 1 minute or until it [[Escape|Escapes]] (DC 26).\n**Failure** The creature is [[Immobilized]] for 1 round, then takes a –5-foot status penalty to its Speed for 1 minute.
+Both effects end early if it Escapes (DC 26).\n**Critical Failure** The creature is immobilized for 1 minute or until it Escapes (DC 26)."
 powerTitle1:
 actionEconomy1:
 type1: